Common Terms

 This legislation also ended unequal application of voter registration requirements and racial segregation in schools, the workplace, and facilities that served the general public.

-Title Ix (of the 1972 Educational Amendments to the Higher Education Act)
+Title IX (of the 1972 Educational Amendments to the Higher Education Act)

 Prohibits sex discrimination in educational institutions receiving federal funds and covers programs and activities including student loans and scholarships, access to courses, housing, health services, athletics, career services, and publications.